quantiacs/documentation/en/source/reference/improve_algorithm.md

 **Example**

-We can consider the implementation of the neutralization function on an example of an investing strategy.
+Here is an example of how to use the neutralization function with an investing strategy.
 Each algorithm starts with loading libraries and data:

 ```python
 # Basic libraries.